 Acupuncture and Chinese herbal medicine has proven to be very effective in treating shingles, especially when in the first stages.
-Not only can it alleviate the excruciating pain and treat the blisters and rash, but TCM treatment during an acute shingles outbreak can significantly reduce the risk of post-herpetic neuralgia.
+Not only can it alleviate the excruciating pain and treat the blisters and rash, but TCM treatment during an acute shingles outbreak may be able to significantly reduce the risk of post-herpetic neuralgia.

 According to TCM, shingles usually affects older patients whose constitutional energy is deficient, or younger patients who are suffering from exhaustion.
 The more pronounced the weakness of the patient, the greater the likelihood of complications, and the more prolonged the course of the disease is likely to be.
 Unless the underlying condition is successfully dealt with, the possibility of relapse or prolongation of the disease is very high.

-Dr. Jim Xing of our clinic has successfully treated many cases of shingles, some in the early stages and others in mid to late stages.
-He has also successfully treated many patients with post-herpetic neuralgia.
-He emphasizes that everyone who is unfortunate enough to develop shingles should get acupuncture and herbal treatment as soon as possible.
+Dr. Jim Xing of our clinic has assisted many patients suffering from shingles, some in the early stages and others in mid to late stages.
+He has also helped many patients with post-herpetic neuralgia.
+He emphasises that everyone who is unfortunate enough to develop shingles should seek treatment as soon as possible.
 The earlier the treatment started, the lower the likelihood of post-herpetic neuralgia and the more promising the outcome.
-He also stresses that the more often you are treated up front, the shorter the duration and the quicker the recovery of the shingles.

 We are dedicated to helping you achieve the health and wellness that you desire.
 If you are interested, feel free to call us at our Frankston clinic on 9785 6688, or our Murrumbeena clinic on 9041 8879 to book an appointment today.